From international relations to the online world

 I have been involved with online world since 2004, when I joined Mazda.
 I started with Product Marketing, then moved on to online Communication.
 I was in charge of the website, managing its content in french, german and italian with special attention given to texts, wording and readability.
 I also oversaw the brand’s Adwords and online campaigns (assets and tracking).
 I worked intensely with the web agencies in London and Zurich and learnt much about the web and its technicalities.

-This is when I discovered the thrill the Web provides: being your own publisher, releasing content to the world in a few clicks.
+This is when I discovered the addictive thrill the web provides: being your own publisher, releasing content to the world in a few clicks.
 Getting the information out there.
 I started coding my own website in html and css, just for the fun of it.

 Then came social media.
 Much was said about it at the time.
 And much was overrated, I think.
 After several years of watching and using it, I believe social media is exactly what it is – and not more: a sub-media which can be a great support to online communication if its strengths and limitations are clearly understood.
 I also think its influence is fading, not necessarily because of an intrinsic weakness of the social concept itself but because of the sheer amount of content published out there.